Available at the PBA Orlando Campus starting January 8, 2018.

 - the opportunity for on-going, intentional practical application of academic knowledge in the praxis of ministry

-Students move through this program as a cohort.
+Students move through this degree as a cohort.
 Courses are therefore scheduled two days per week in morning and afternoon sections comprised of two courses each, in order to emphasize the integrated nature of biblical, theological, and ministerial studies.
-Students are encouraged to register each semester for both the morning and afternoon sections of classes in order to gain the most benefit from the integrated nature of the program.
-However, students may register for only one section of classes per semester (morning or afternoon section).
+Students are encouraged to register each semester for both the morning and afternoon sections of classes in order to gain the most benefit from the integrated nature of the degree.
+Students may, however, register for only one section of classes per semester (morning or afternoon section).
 Students wishing to enroll in less than one section per semester (for instance a single course) may do so, but they should be advised that they will likely encounter scheduling challenges.

 Students with a bachelor's degree in a non-ministry major are required to complete 24 hours of specific foundational coursework on the undergraduate or graduate level.
 These courses must be successfully completed prior to attempting the graduate courses.
 Foundational courses in which grades below "C-" have been earned are not acceptable.

-Students enrolled in the Master of Divinity program will be assessed each semester according to the general program learning outcomes.
-Both objective and subjective data will assist the School of Ministry in evaluating the M.Div. program.
-This evaluative process ensures the current quality of the program, and it assists the School of Ministry in on-going development and quality improvement.
+Students enrolled in the Master of Divinity degree will be assessed each semester according to the general degree-learning outcomes.
+Both objective and subjective data will assist the School of Ministry in evaluating the M.Div. degree.
+This evaluative process ensures the current quality of the degree, and it assists the School of Ministry in on-going development and quality improvement.

 A grade of at least "C-" and a GPA of at least 2.5 on a four-point scale is required for "successful" completion of all M.Div. coursework.
 Students must complete all degree requirements within 10 years from the start of the program.

 A student will be placed on Academic Probation at the end of a term if he/she does not meet the cumulative 2.5 GPA or if he/she is enrolled in but does not successfully complete an Apprenticeship Program course.
 Students placed on Academic Probation must meet with and be cleared by their advisor prior to registering for the next term.
 Students may not graduate while on Academic Probation.
-Repeated placement on Academic Probation may result in suspension from the program.
+Repeated placement on Academic Probation may result in academic suspension.

 72 Credit Hours

-The following courses of instruction are offered in the M.Div program.
+The following courses of instruction are offered in the M.Div. degree.
 Foundational courses must be successfully completed prior to graduate course registration.